FabioDaSilvaFaria/TA_Analyst_Project/README.md

 ## Files in the Repository
 1. **`intern_applications.csv`**
-   - CSV dataset which was created with the help of ChatGPT.
+   - CSV dataset which was created with the help of ChatGPT

 2. **`intern_applications_full.sql`**
    - Contains the full SQL workflow: